muxinc/video-course-starter-kit/README.md

 pscale database create video-course-starter-kit
 ```

-Copy the database user and password values into your `.env.local` file and into your Vercel environment variables.
+Copy the resulting authenticated database url value into your `.env.local` file and into your Vercel environment variables.

 We'll connect to this database locally by opening a connection to it on a local port.
 Here's how you can connect to the Planetscale database `video-course-starter-kit` on port 3309: